 Stephan Eibel Erzberg – Austrian Author, Playwright and Poet

 Martin M. Šimečka – Slovak Writer and Journalist

 Michal Hvorecký – Slovak Writer, Blogger, Columnist and Translator

-This debate takes place with the support of the European Union’s Europe for Citizens Programme and is one debate of many taking place as part of an international series of debates on the same theme in cities around Europe, including Barcelona, Bratislava, Brussels, London, Sofia and Warsaw.
+This debate took place with the support of the European Union’s Europe for Citizens Programme and was one debate of many taking place as part of an international series of debates on the same theme in cities around Europe, including Barcelona, Bratislava, Brussels, London, Sofia and Warsaw.